RenZorRUS/to-do-app/README.md

 # To-Do-app
-Project of a to-do application
+Project of a To-Do application

 This application was written using Django, React.js, Bootstrap and allows you to: